 - Distance from Jasper: 194 km

 Peyto Lake (PEE-toh) is another glacier-fed lake in Banff National Park.
-This is probably the third most popular lake to visit in Banff, after Louise and Moraine.
+This is probably the third most popular lake to visit in Banff, after Lake Louise and Moraine Lake.
 The reason is its unique shape, absolutely mind-blowingly blue water, and the scenic overlook that is easily accessible from the parking lot.
-They even have a handicap accessible section that allows for the mobility impaired to witness this jaw-dropping landscape.
+They even have a handicap-accessible section that allows for the mobility impaired to witness this jaw-dropping landscape.